 Ancient Egyptian boat.
 Such models were often placed in early Middle Kingdom tombs to provide for the deceased in the afterlife.
 It is probably XII Dynasty.
 (PRM 1884.81.10)

 You could also look for an ancient Egyptian cat in the 'Animal forms in art' Case 143.A, the Rajasthani carvings amongst the religious images, or masks from the Torres straits (near the collecting box).
 (PRM 1884.58.79)

 You are looking for a flat brooch (PRM 1884.79.5).
 This is a ring-brooch of silver, edged with small silver balls, divided radially into 8 compartments by silver filigree lines, alternately enamelled green and blue, set with alternate balls and drop-shape cornelian-like stones with a row of green and blue pendants.
 It is from Kabyle or Shawia in Algeria in North Africa.

 Upper gallery - 2nd floor

-The mace you are looking for has a number of blades radiating from around its head [1884.12.3].
+The mace you are looking for has a number of blades radiating from around its head (PRM 1884.12.3).
 It is an iron mace with a knob-head, composed of radiating blades with velvet handle between and inlaid gold surfaces.
 It was made in India.
-You can always tell when you have found an original Pitt Rivers object because the label will say ÔOriginal Pitt Rivers CollectionÕ and will have a number starting 1884.
+You can tell when you have found an an object from our founding collection because the label will say often say 'Original Pitt Rivers Collection’ or ‘founding collection' and will have an accession number starting 1884.
 Happy Hunting!